House explosion leaves at least 1 hurt in Northeast Philadelphia

 Advertisement

-A 61-year-old man was taken to Jefferson Hospital for treatment of his injuries, but his condition is unknown at this time.
+A 61-year-old man was taken to Jefferson Hospital for treatment of his injuries and is listed in stable condition.

 A second male was treated at the scene for smoke inhalation.